Find out how we raise money to enable us to continue to offer this valuable service.Find out more

 The charity has been in existence for 37 years and provides access to the sea for those people living with disability.
 Our passengers include those with sensory impairments, military veterans, young adults, children and the elderly.
 Many are confined to wheelchairs, and often would have no other way of accessing life enhancing sea going experiences and their proven therapeutic benefits.

 All the MCA/RYA qualified skippers, and trained crews are volunteers, and as reward need only the pleasure of seeing so many of our passengers responding to the joy of having the breeze in their faces and where possible the sight, sounds and smell of the sea and its inhabitants.
 Some will enjoy fishing or helming the boat or learning some navigational skills or the history of the area.

 M.V.
-Freedom was recognised for her work with the disabled, by being trusted with the privilege of carrying the Olympic Flame for the 2012 Paralympic sailing events held in Portland Harbour.
-An extremely proud moment for all of our volunteers and passengers.
+Freedom was first formally recognised for her work with people living with disability, by being entrusted with the privilege of carrying the Olympic Flame for the 2012 Paralympic sailing events held in Portland Harbour.

 In June 2021, on the anniversary of the Queen’s Coronation, the charity was thrilled and honoured by the Award of the Queen’s Award for Voluntary Service, and in September received the celebratory Crystal and Scroll from Her Majesty’s Lord Lieutenant.
 Both extremely proud moments for all our volunteers, passengers and supporters.

 Our charity is completely reliant on fund raising to survive.
 Every penny donated is spent on the safety, encouragement, enjoyment and empowerment of our passengers, plus the inevitable maintenance costs of running M.V.Freedom.
 We have no paid staff!